How to Run an Email Strategy that is HIPAA Compliant

 Remember that little thing called privacy we’re concerned about?

 List building is the first and most important building block in any email strategy.
-Every single person in your database shouldn’t receive every single email you send, so it’s important to segment the audience you’ve collected via sign-up into different categories.
+Every single person in your database shouldn’t receive every single email you send.
+It’s important to segment the audience you’ve collected into different categories.

 How To Reach Your Audience

-Now that you’ve got your audience established, it’s time to reach out.
+Now that you’ve got your audience established, it’s time to send some email.

 Sending a welcome email to contacts once they have signed up to join your list is a good place to start.
 It can be simple and look something like this: